jsincorporated/tp/docs/UserGuide.md

 ### d.
 Listing all persons : `list`

-Shows a list of all persons in uNivUSal.
+After experimenting with other commands, you might want to check back on all the people you currently have in **uNivUSal**.
+To do so, simply type in the command `list`!

 Format: `list`

 ### e.
 Clearing all entries : `clear`

-Clears all entries from **uNivUSal**.
+If you feel like starting with a clean page, do the `clear` command which clears all entries from **uNivUSal**.

 Format: `clear`
 * Deletes every person in **uNivUSal**.